 What is the best laptop for photo editors?

-The best laptop for photo editors is the HP Spectre x360 15.
+The best laptop for photo editing is the HP Spectre x360 15.
 One of the most striking features of this laptop is that it reproduces a whopping 256% of the sRGB color gamut, which means which means you'll get rich, luxurious colors with sharp details and contrast.

 Covering such a wide spectrum of the color wheel, imagine the heart-stopping visuals we've seen on the HP Spectre x360 15 when it came through our lab.
 The 4K OLED display on the x360 15 is absolutely stunning.
 Photo editing on the HP Spectre x360 15 will be an absolute treat with the laptop's discreet graphics card, which will help you run some of the most demanding photo-editing software on the market.